outscal/Unity2D-Animation/Chap01-Introduction.md

-After importing, Animation Clips are organized into a structured system called an [Animator Controller](https://docs.unity3d.com/Manual/class-AnimatorController.html).
+After importing, Animation Clips are organized into a structured system called an [Animator Controller].
 The Animator Controller acts as a “[State Machine](https://docs.unity3d.com/Manual/AnimationStateMachines.html)” which keeps track of which clip should currently be playing, and when the animations should change or blend together.

 *We will look into how to make animations in much detail from the next section. 👉*